touhid9teen/what-I-learned/README.md

-# Here is my learning about Git, GitHub, JavaScript, React, CSS, etc.
+# Here is my learning about JavaScript.